soasme/nim-mustache/README.md

 echo(s.render(c))
 ```

-The trick is to overwrite `castValue` method.
-By default, this method can cast
+The trick is to define a `castValue` proc for your type.
-int, string, seq[Value], table[string, Value], etc. Below is an example of how to
+Below is an example of how to define a `castValue` for `Stock`.
-overwrite it.

 ```nim
 method castValue(value: Stock): Value =